The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I concur with Luke that “I’m comfortable with this as long as ‘they have to be random’ changes to ‘they cannot collide’. ”.

-#10 Updated by Michael Stahnke almost 2 years ago
+#10 Updated by Michael Stahnke about 2 years ago

 - Description updated (diff)